danbates2/spocalc/README.md

 with the macros re-written for LibreOffice.

 I have also added buttons with icons to execute the macros, as well as additional component data.

+13-11-2021 edited by Daniel Bates for SAPIM Style calculator.
+No Guarantee on accuracy!